unbit/ulver/README.md

         the_string_arg->next => NULL
 ```

 The C function gets the first item after the function name (this simplify functions development).
-In the "funny" example the *form pointer maps directly to "the_string_arg" seen before
+In the "funny" example the *argv pointer maps directly to "the_string_arg" seen before

 Still confused ?